lyxal/Minefriff/README.md

 ### The Temporary Register
 Rather than having literals pushed directly onto the stack, MineFriff has a _temporary register_ (temp reg) in which literals are constructed.
 This allows for any value to be created without having to worry about impacting the stack.
 The temp reg can be treated as either an `int`eger, a `char`acter or a `float`.

+### The Stack
+The stack in MineFriff is like the stack in most other fungeoids -- it can have values pushed to it, it can have stack operations performed, it can be shifted left and right -- all of the usual stuff.
+However, when popping values from the stack, they are placed back into the temp reg (hence, overwriting the current value), rather than deleted into nowhere.